pelias/fuzzy-tester/README.md

  + `priorityThresh` indicates the expected result must be found within the top N locations.
 This can be set for the entire suite as well as overwritten in individual test cases.
  + `tests` is an array of test cases that make up the suite.
  + `endpoint` the API endpoint (`search`, `reverse`, `suggest`) to target.
 Defaults to `search`.
+ + `weights` (optional) test suite wide weighting for scores of the individual expectations.
+See the weights section below

 `tests` consists of objects with the following properties:
  + `id` is a unique identifier within the test suite (this could be unnecessary, let's discuss)